thenikitakotlyarov/pseudo/README.md

 | gives this _1
 ```
 : Declares a class of name `_1` with typing `_2`, that accepts variable `_3a` and assigns it to the object's `_3b`.
-Returns this object when instantiated
+Returns this object when instantiated.
+As seen in this example, verbs are in present tense, stating that it is to be done when called.
+This tensing is only used when verbs are used inside of function method or class scopes.

 ```
 a _1 takes _2